11) Kuntres 15 Av, 5751: An End to Darkness

 But this is not a science lesson — what does it have to do with Geuloh?

 We will see that it is a basis for understanding how the Rebbe can say that the Geuloh is here, all the end times have passed, and yet we remain in golus.
-On the face of it, there is no logical basis to say that something co-exists with its opposite.
-Geuloh is the opposite of golus.
-If we have one, we perforce do not have the other.
-But let us look at what the Rebbe writes in the maamor of Kuntres 15 Menachem Av 5751 which opens with the words “An end was set for the darkness” (“Keitz sam l’choshech“) (originally spoken by the Rebbe on Tisha B’Av (nidcheh) 5724, twenty seven years earlier).
+On the face of it, there is no logical basis to say that Continue reading

 11) Kuntres 15 Av, 5751: An End to Darkness

-In honor of the 15th of Av, the maamor “קץ שם לחושך” (“He put a limit to the darkness” — a posuk in Iyov) was released.
+In honor of the 15th of Av, 5751, the maamor “קץ שם לחושך” (“He imposed a limit to the darkness”) was released.

-We find that Ratzon “forces” the intellect to come to the conclusions it wants.
+We find that Ratzon overpowers and “forces” the intellect to come to the conclusions it wants.
 The intellect understands things in the way that the Ratzon wants.
 We see this in the ability of human beings to intellectually justify almost any behavior or goal that they want.
 To “rationalize” something that is really not “rational” — this is the power of the Will to overpower the intellect so that it comes to the conclusions that the Ratzon wants.
-The Ratzon is forcing and changing the Seichel, and the Seichel is being nullified in the face of the Ratzon.
+The Ratzon is forcing and changing the seichel, and the seichel is being nullified in the face of the Ratzon.
 Thus, it is not much of a chiddush that the Ratzon remains unchanged (the person still wants the same thing, because he “forced” his intellect to give him a good rational).

 When he contemplates intellectually in order that his intellect will also be in accordance with his belief, he makes an effort that his contemplation and “intellectual back and forth” will be honest and unbiased (ע”פ אמיתת השכל), and nonetheless it does not cause a change is his Emunah [he does not “lose his faith” as a result of his effort to come to a rational understanding of the things he believes in]…because even after he understands the matter intellectually, his Emunah remains above his intellect.